Otter-Bots/template/README.md

-# TypeScript Sapphire Bot example
+# TypeScript Sapphire Bot Template

 This is a basic setup of a Discord bot using the [Sapphire Framework][sapphire], written in TypeScript.

-## How to use it?
+## How do I use it?

 ### Prerequisite